The Athletic Director’s 2026 Technology Planning Guide

 Build a Phased Upgrade Roadmap

 Technology planning does not require replacing everything at once.
+A phased approach allows schools to:

-Start with high-impact or high-risk systems
+Start with high-impact or high-risk systems.

-Spread costs across multiple budget cycles
+Spread costs across multiple budget cycles.

-Gain buy-in from administration
+Gain buy-in from administration.

-Build toward long-term goals without disruption
+Build toward long-term goals without disruption.

 A simple roadmap might look like:

-Year one: Replace the main scoreboard or add shot clocks
+Year one: Replace the main scoreboard or add shot clocks.

-Year two: Add sponsor panels or auxiliary displays
+Year two: Add sponsor panels or auxiliary displays.

-Year three: Expand controls or upgrade additional venues
+Year three: Expand controls or upgrade additional venues.

 Phased planning creates momentum while keeping budgets manageable.